 4> consider the carrier as a candidate carrier for TX carrier (re-)selection, for each carrier configured by upper layers on which the sidelink logical channel is allowed.;

+1> if there is at least one SL-CSI reporting that has been triggered and not cancelled, for each SL-CSI reporting,

+2> if there is no selected sidelink grant on the carrier where the corresponding SL-CSI reporting is triggered:

+3> if the CBR of the carrier is below sl-threshCBR-FreqReselection associated with [TBD based on Proposal 3]:

+4> select the carrier and the associated pool of resources.

+2> else:

+3> select the carrier and the associated pool of resources.

-The MAC entity shall:
+The MAC entity shall, for each sidelink logical channel:

 1> if one or more carriers are considered as the candidate carriers for TX carrier (re-)selection: